slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ![Vite Demo](viteDemo.gif)

 Congratulations!
-You have just create your first React enabled web application.
+You have just created your first React-enabled web application.

 Once you have played around with the application in your browser, you can return to your console and stop Vite from hosting the application by pressing `q`.